-We wanted to test out WordPress in its default state that’s why we used pa re-installed Twenty Seventeen WordPress theme.
+I wanted to test out WordPress in its default configuration.
+That’s why I used the pre-installed Twenty Nineteen WordPress theme.

 The Result of Benchmarking

-The graph above shows the result obtained from benchmarking.
+The above graph shows the result of the benchmarking test.
 The trend shows constant improvement in handling requests per seconds from PHP version 5.6 to 7.3.
 According to this result, PHP 7.3 is an obvious winner whereas 7.2 was a little behind.

-This result of our WordPress performance test also shows the compatibility between PHP and WordPress and the constant improvement it brings to your WordPress site.
-By looking at the results, WordPressers can easily understand the importance of updated PHP version and for instance, if a site is currently working on PHP 5.6 or 7.0, then it’s recommended to upgrade it to the latest version of PHP.
+This result of this WordPress performance test also shows the compatibility between PHP and WordPress and the constant improvement it brings to your WordPress site.
+By looking at the results, WordPressers can easily understand the importance of updated PHP version.
+For instance, if a site is currently installed on PHP 5.6 or 7.0, I highly recommend upgrading it to the latest PHP version.

 Now let’s examine each and every PHP version separately to find out the reasons behind WordPress performance in the benchmarking tests.

 This version was released on August 24, 2014, and is one of the popular version of PHP used by many web frameworks as well as WordPress.
 As of today, more than 39% of the WordPress sites are still using this version.

 PHP has ended active support in January 2017 but the security support is available until December 31, 2018.
 Despite being the most popular PHP version, its active support has been ended and a majority of plugin and theme developers have also stopped supporting this version which causes serious performance issues.

 After 5.6, PHP did not release the 6th version.
 Instead, they released major version 7.0 on December 3, 2015.
 It came out with some major improvements in speed, type declarations, error handling, and secured user-land CSPRNG (random data generation).
 It had its active support until December 3, 2017, and security support until December 3, 2018.